luxonis/depthai/README.md

 1. Print the chessboard calibration image.
 This image is in the `resources` folder (resources/calibration-chess-board.png).
 Measure the square size in centimeters and insert the value in the command below.
 The entire board should fit on a single piece of paper (scale to fit).
 2. Start the calibration script: `python3 calibrate.py -s [SQUARE_SIZE_IN_CM]`.
 Left and right video streams are displayed.
 Each window will contain a polygon.
-3. Hold up the printed chessboard so all four corners of the board are displayed within both video streams.
+3. Hold up the printed chessboard so that the whole of the checkerboard is displayed within both video streams.
 Match the orientation of the overlayed polygon and press [SPACEBAR] to capture an image.
-The board does not need to fit inside the polygon, just match the orientation.
+The checkerboard pattern does not need to match the polygon exactly, but it is important to use the polygon as a guideline for angling and location relative to the camera.
 There are 13 required polygon positions.
 4. After capturing images for all of the polygon positions, the calibration image processing step will begin.
-If successful, a `depthai.calib` will be added to the `resources/` folder.
+If successful, a `depthai.calib` file will be added to the `resources/` folder.
 This file is loaded by default via the `calib_fpath` variable within `consts/resource_paths.py`.

 ## Issues reporting